 Beth graduated from Marquette University in Milwaukee, Wisconsin with a Bachelor of Arts Degree in Political Science in 1992.
 While at Marquette, she played number one doubles for the varsity women's tennis team for four consecutive years and was the team captain.
 Beth earned her Juris Doctor degree from Marquette University Law School in 1995 where she was on the Deanís List and a member of the Marquette University Law Review.
 Beth is currently pursuing an M.S.degree in Executive Leadership through the University of San Diego School of Business Administration.
 Beth is licensed to practice law in Arizona, California and Wisconsin.

 Beth is passionate about community association education for board members, managers and homeowners.
 She currently teaches numerous HOA academies/classes throughout the State of Arizona.
 Beth has also published numerous articles on the community association industry on state and national levels.

 Beth is a member of Community Association Institute's (CAI) College of Community Association Lawyers (CCAL).
 Of the thousands of attorneys practicing community association law in the United States, fewer than 150 have been granted membership in the College.
 CCAL attorneys commit themselves to high standards of professional and ethical conduct and work to create a community of experienced legal professionals to advance community association law for the betterment of the communities they serve.

-On a personal note, Beth is married to John Elardo, Esq. and they have two young children.
-She enjoys playing tennis and running half-marathons in her spare time.
-Beth also volunteers her time as a lifetime board member for Esperanca, an organization committed to improving the health of families in the poorest communities of the world by providing education and medical treatment.
+On a personal note, Beth is married to John Elardo, Esq. and they have two children.
+She enjoys spending time with her family, playing tennis and reading in her spare time.